 Implementing effective and safe mosquito control for pets and horses, including installing a Mosquito Magnet® trap, will keep your animals out of harm’s way and give you peace of mind.
 For more information about mosquito trapping, link up to Mosquito Magnet® on Facebook, where we offer interesting facts about mosquitoes, helpful links and more ideas on controlling these dangerous insects.

-When you visit MosquitoMagnet.com, make sure to sign up for the Mosquito Magnet® E-Newsletter for a special deal on your first order and then add yourself to the My Account Rewards program, which gets you money back on every purchase.
+When you visit MosquitoMagnet.com, make sure to sign up for the Mosquito Magnet® E-Newsletter to get more bug-fighting articles like this one, and then add yourself to the My Account Rewards program, which gets you money back on every purchase.